jpetitcolas/jpetitcolas.github.com/_posts/2015-05-15-howto-setup-webpack-on-es6-react-application-with-sass.md

 Even if you can use pure JavaScript, React is greatly simplified if you use JSX syntax, as above.
 Yet, JSX is understandable neither by browsers nor Webpack.
 So, to circumvent this issue, we have to transform JSX into pure JS **before** Webpack handles it.

-Webpack ecosystem has a lot of loaders available.
+The Webpack ecosystem has a lot of loaders available.
 A loader is simply a transformer, applied on all files matching a regular expression.
 So, implement a JSX loader to deal with our components:

 ``` sh
 npm install --save-dev jsx-loader